 At MEDA we believe that investing in the poor is our God‑given mandate and a proven strategy for creating sustainable livelihoods.
 "God puts poor people on their feet again; he rekindles burned‑out lives with fresh hope, restoring dignity and respect to their lives – a place in the sun!"
 (1 Samuel 2: 8 MSG).
 We believe people in business are called to serve God with their unique gifts.
 When we take a risk with the poor and apply business principles to create sustainable livelihoods, hope is clearly the dividend – hope for economic security, hope for a better future, hope for peace and prosperity.

-This year MEDA’s work extended trust and hospitality to 2.2 million families in 39 countries, in partnership with 127 locally owned and managed organizations.
-Families in places as remote as Afghanistan and Tajikistan, and as close to home as New Orleans and Appalachia, have all benefited from increased incomes, new skills and better health.
-We have developed friendships and better understanding – relationships based on trust that are surely the building blocks to peace.
+This year MEDA's work extended dividends of hope to more than 2.6 million families in 44 countries, in partnership with 139 locally owned and managed organizations.
+Families from Afghanistan to Zambia benefited from increased incomes, new skills and better health – new hope!

-We are immensely grateful to our members and our board who generously share their time, skills and resources to help MEDA build Trust in a World of Change.
+We are immensely grateful to our members and our board who generously share their time, skills and resources to help MEDA create Dividends of Hope.
 We invite you to join in this work.